Bhutan

 See the fifth precept above, which we violate with wine, gin, beer, bourbon…

 The closest I came was in the Tang Valley.
-Namgyel had bought prayer flags for us to hang in an auspicious spot.
+Namgay had bought prayer flags for us to hang in an auspicious spot.
 I love the sound of prayer flags (called lung-tas in Dzongkha, which translates to wind horses, describing their thudding, snapping roar) and the earthy symbols of their colours: red for fire, yellow for earth, blue for water, green for wind and white for purity.
 We had just spent the morning with a lovely family and family was on my mind because of a loved one’s difficult situation back home.
 As we strung our prayer flags on the bridge over the Tang Chu River, it seemed easier to accept Dhamma, the ways things are.

 “In the end these things matter most: How well did you love?
 How fully did you live?
 How deeply did you let go?”
 Buddha